sugarlabs/musicblocks/README.md

 it.
 Follow [Using Music Blocks](./Docs/documentation/README.md) and [Music Blocks Guide](./Docs/guide/README.md).

+- [Lesson Plans](lesson-plans/) — Educator-ready lesson plans for classroom use.

 For Scratch and Snap users, you may want to look at [Music Blocks for Snap Users](./Music_Blocks_for_Snap_Users.md).